Popcorn Bars

 Below are illustrated step-by-step instructions to make my energy bars, if you prefer just the written instructions then head straight to the printable recipe card below.

 Step one: If you are not using premade popcorn you will need to pop your popcorn kernels.
-Follow the packet directions or you can learn how I pop my popcorn on the stovetop in my cinnamon popcorn recipe.
+Follow the packet directions or you can learn how I pop my popcorn on the stovetop in my cinnamon popcorn recipe or I also have a post on how to make popcorn in the microwave.
 Line a small square/rectangular cake or loaf tin with baking paper.

 Step two: In a large saucepan melt the butter and honey.
 The melted butter and honey mixture will foam and will begin to darken in colour as you continue to heat it.
 As you heat the butter and honey will form a caramel, you will know it's ready when you can draw a spatula through the mixture and you will be able to briefly form a channel.